UGSA Board of Directors

 Dr Alexandra Mowat, QLD

 She started her training in 2008 having recently completed a urogynacology subspecialisation.
-Dr Mowat has a passion for performing both laparascopic and open surgeries.
+Dr Mowat has a passion for patient centered care both surgical and non-surgical.

 Dr Tim Dawson, NZ